LSZ (Lysergic Acid Dimethylazetidide): Stronger Than LSD

-It’s likely that LSZ will become much more popular in the future as interest continues to develop around the use of psychedelic substances.
-As more countries and individual states pass laws to decriminalize or legalize psychedelics, it’s possible that more people will seek out some of the niche psychedelics like LSD to explore its unique effects.
+LSZ will likely become much more popular in the future as interest continues to develop around the use of psychedelic substances.
+As more countries and individual states pass laws to decriminalize or legalize psychedelics, more people may seek out some of the niche psychedelics like LSD to explore its unique effects.

 The emotional experience of this substance also makes it a potential candidate for psychedelic-assisted psychotherapy as a tool for exploring deep personal truths and turmoil to bring them to the surface where they can be integrated.